yedhink/bashed-on-a-feeling/README.md

 in the above examples i've made use of the Hasklug nerd font, a patched variant of [Hasklig](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hasklig) and [Font Awesome](https://github.com/FortAwesome/Font-Awesome) fonts.
 **the user is required to install and use any of the nerd fonts and Font Awesome font, inorder to render those fancy symbols that i've used.**
 the simplest way to install the fonts on a Linux distro would be to :
-* choose your preferred (any one would do) [nerd font](https://github.com/ryanoasis/nerd-fonts) and the full [font awesome](https://github.com/FortAwesome/Font-Awesome/tree/master/use-on-desktop) to use it
+* choose any one of the [nerd fonts](https://github.com/ryanoasis/nerd-fonts) and the full from this link [font awesome set](https://github.com/FortAwesome/Font-Awesome/tree/master/use-on-desktop) to use it
 * download and copy all the fonts files(.ttf/.otf) to `~/.fonts` for current user or to /usr/share/fonts/[T/O]TF directory for all
-* run `fc-cache -fv ~/.fonts` to let freetype2 know of those fonts
+* run `fc-cache -fv ~/.fonts` or if the downloaded files are in `/usr/local/share/fonts/` then `fc-cache -fv` to let freetype2 know of those fonts
+* you can confirm they are installed correctly by running fc-list | grep "your font name"

 ## start installing